Inner Loop (Rochester): Inner Loop East project

-On December 2, 2014, the Inner Loop's eastern side was closed permanently to start construction of a transformation project on the Inner Loop.
-The route is no longer a complete loop, but terminates at a signalized intersection with East Main Street and University Avenue.
-The project, costing $21 million, turned most of the Inner Loop into a street.
-The project was declared completed on November 22, 2017.
-The New York Times praised the Inner Loop East project in a 2021 editorial as an achievement in removing urban highways to improve American cities, especially as the project allowed space for new construction development.
+On December 2, 2014, the Inner Loop's eastern side was closed permanently to start the $21 million Inner Loop East project, which transformed the freeway into an at-grade street.
+The project was completed on November 22, 2017, at which time the Inner Loop ceased to exist as a complete loop, terminating instead at a signalized intersection with East Main Street and University Avenue.
+In a 2021 editorial, The New York Times praised the project as an achievement in removing urban highways to improve American cities, noting the project's creation of space for new development.

 Future

 Plans are underway to modify a northern portion of the loop in the same manner as the eastern portion.
 This latter project has the support of U.S. senators Chuck Schumer and Kirsten Gillibrand.